RedHatEMEA/ose-elk/ose-elk-02-elkg.md

       </LocationMatch>
     </VirtualHost>

-Start and enable the `httpd` service
+Start and enable the `httpd` service.

+Because we are using httpd as a reverse proxy, we must set an SELinux boolean to allow it to connect to the network

+    setsebool -P httpd_can_network_connect 1

 ## Kibana installation